Zenika/grao/rao-back/documentation/README.md

 }
 ```

+ConvEngine implementation own the responsability of implementing conv service
+core method

-Convert takes a binary content as an input and convert its content as a readable
+**Convert** takes a binary content as an input and convert its content as a
-fulltext stream using mimetype to guess which conversion strategy to use
+readable fulltext stream using mimetype to guess which conversion strategy to
+use

 #### type ConvService